Deepak Niwas Hooda

-Deepak Ram Niwas Hooda (born 10 June 1994) is an Indian professional Kabaddi player and the captain of India national kabaddi team.
+Deepak Ram Niwas Hooda (born 10 June 1994) is an Indian professional Kabaddi player and the former captain of India national kabaddi team.
 He was part of the Indian team which won gold medal at the 2016 South Asian Games.
 He has also featured in all the seasons of the Pro Kabaddi League.
 Deepak is regarded as one of the best all rounder in the Pro Kabaddi League history.

 Early life

 Hooda was born in a farming family in the Chamaria Village of the Haryana's Rohtak district.
 He lost his mother when he was four year old.
 He started playing kabaddi in his village in 2009.
 He was studying in the twelfth grade when his father, Ram Nivas, demised in the 2013, which made him the sole breadwinner.
 Due to that, he had to leave his studies and become a part-time teacher.
 For the next two years, after completing his job at the school, he would go to other villages to practice kabaddi, which helped him improve his game immensely.
 He then pursued his graduation.
 There, he played at the All-India University tournament and won a gold medal.
 After that, he left his studies once again to pursue a career in kabaddi.